holistudio/holistudio.github.io/_posts/projects/2024-05-05-project_spaceship.markdown

 Large language models, like ChatGPT, point to new ways of verbally communicating with AI.
 Generative AI, like Midjourney, point to new ways for designers to iterate and curate design options with text prompts.

 But designers operate beyond the space of natural language.
-Design is also a unique language on its own.
+Design can be a language all on its own.

 Current research on embodied AI focuses on related issues.
 How can AI develop a higher level reasoning and learn through multi-modal interactions with the world?